NCAR/aiml-utils/aimlutils/hyper_opt/README.md

   * beta: 0.1
   * path_save: "test"

-The model configuration can be automatically updated using this package if the name of the parameter specified in the hyperparameters configuration, optuna.parameters can be used as a nested lookup key in the model configuration's nested dictionary.
-For example, observe in the hyperparameters configuration file that the named parameter **optimizer:learning_rate** contains a colon, that is downstream used to split the name into multiple keys that allow us to, starting from the top of the nested tree in the model configuration, work our way down until the field is located and the trial-suggested value is substituted in.
+The model configuration can be automatically updated using this package if the name of the parameter specified in the hyperparameter configuration, optuna.parameters can be used as a nested lookup key in the model configuration's nested dictionary.
+For example, observe in the hyperparameter configuration file that the named parameter **optimizer:learning_rate** contains a colon, that is downstream used to split the name into multiple keys that allow us to, starting from the top of the nested tree in the model configuration, work our way down until the field is located and the trial-suggested value is substituted in.
 In this example, the split keys are ["optimizer", "learning_rate"].

 This scheme will work in general as long as the named parameter in optuna.parameters uses : as the separator, and once split, the resulting list can be used to locate the relevant field in the model configuration.

-The user can also make custom rules for updating the model configuration file.
-This is covered in a section below.

-This class will be composed of a base class that will, among other things, save the progress of the optimization.

 ### Custom configuration edits

+The user can also supply rules for updating the model configuration file, by including a method named **custom_updates**, which will make the desired changes to the configuration file with optuna trail parameter guesses.

+In the example configurations described above, the hyperparameter configuration contained an optuna.parameters field "num_dense," but this field is not present in the model configuration.
+There is however a dense_hiddden_dims field in the model configuration that contains a list of the layer sizes in the model (where the number of layers is the length of the list).
+In the example, just one layer speficied but we want to vary that number.
+To use the num_dense hyperparameter from the hyperparameter configuration file, we need to create the following custom method:

+    def custom_updates(trial, conf):

+        # Get list of hyperparameters from the config
+        hyperparameters = conf["optuna"]["parameters"]

+        # Now update some via custom rules
+        num_dense = trial.suggest_discrete_uniform(**hyperparameters["num_dense"])

+        # Update the config based on optuna's suggestion
+        conf["model"]["dense_hidden_dims"] = [1000 for k in range(num_dense)]

+        return conf

+This custom method should be called first thing in the custom Objective.train method.
+You may have noticed that the configuration (named conf) contains both hyperparameter and model fields.
+This package will copy the hyperparameter fields to the model configuration for convenience, so that we can reduce the total number of class and method dependencies (which helps me keep the code generalized).
+This occurs in the run.py script.